 Best States For Scaling A Commercial Cannabis Business

 What would be the most appropriate state for you to grow your cannabis business?
 The answer to this question depends on the kind of business owner that you are.
-You could expand your cannabis operation into a more established market.
-You could also compete for one of the few cultivation licenses or conditional use permits that are given to cannabis entrepreneurs in states with newly introduced growing opportunities.
+You could expand your operation into a more established market.
+You could also compete for one of the few indoor cannabis cultivation licenses or conditional use permits that are given to cannabis entrepreneurs in states with newly introduced growing opportunities.
 Some states allow for licensing applications from anyone within the general public instead of the process being more restricted.
 The state of Michigan made this application change in 2021.
 Because of the change, Michigan is now seeing many business owners and entrepreneurs apply.
 A cultivation license and conditional use permit in Michigan or a similar state could be very beneficial.

 Today, the use of cannabis for those over 21 years of age is legal in more than 18 states.
 Additionally, more than 30 states have programs for medical marijuana.
 Already establishing commercial cannabis businesses should take note of these expanding markets.
 These business owners should also pay attention to states that have cannabis legislation on the table, as they could soon become an additional market.